MyAusweis/bangkit_final_project/README.md

  Batik-Siamese-4_2.ipynb is recognize batik with 4 images for train and 2 for test Batik-Siamese-5_1.ipynb is recognize batik with 5 images for train and 1 for test

- you can implement or using this technique for small dataset that has a high similarity like images in the Batik300's folder
+ you can implement or using this technique for small dataset that has a high similarity like images in the Batik300's

+ PNG file contains the report of training and testing